kwade4/RAISE-DRI/docs/ai_intro.md

 ![ai-ml-dl](assets/images/AI-ML-DL.png)

-## Types of Data Used in AI
-AI is data-driven and the way this data is organized and its type influences how AI models are developed and used.
-Understanding the differences between these data types is cruical for selecting the appropriate AI and machine learning methods.

-### Structured vs Unstructured Data
-**Structured data** is data that is organized in a clear, predefined format or schema, usually in rows and columns.
-It is commonly stored in tables, spreadsheets, or relational databases.
-Structured data is often easy to analyze and process due to its well-defined structure.

-Examples of Structured Data:
-* A customer database with fields for name, age, and address.
-* A table of sales transactions with columns for product, price, and quantity.

-**Unstructured Data** lacks a predefined format and is often more complex to process.
-It can consist of text, images, audio, video, or other forms of data without a fixed organization.
-Handling unstructured data typically requires advanced AI techniques like Natural Language Processing (NLP) for text or Computer Vision for images.

-Examples of Unstructured Data:
-* Social media posts, emails, and free-text documents.
-* Video files or audio recordings.
-* Images, photographs, and diagrams.

-### Labelled vs Unlabelled Data
-**Labelled data** is data that has been annotated with the correct answer or classification for each data point.
-This is commonly used in **supervised learning**, where a model is trained using the labelled data to learn the relationship between the inputs and the desired outputs.
-Often, labels are provided by humans or derived from predefined rules.

-Examples of Labelled Data:
-* A dataset of emails labelled as "spam" or "not spam".
-* A set of medical images annotated with the type of disease or condition they depict.
-* A collection of product reviews labelled as "one-star", "two-star", "three-star", "four-star", or "five-star".

-**Unlabelled data** does not come with predefined labels or outcomes.
-This data is used in **unsupervised learning**, where the goal is to find hidden patterns, groupings, or structures within the data without relying on labeled outputs.
-While it can be more challenging to work with, unlabelled data is abundant and easy to collect.

-Examples of Unlabeled Data:
-* A set of images without labels indicating what they contain.
-* A series of audio recordings without any information about the content (e.g., a conversation, music, or noise).
-* Raw logs of website user interactions, including clicks, scrolls, time spent on pages, and navigation paths, without any labels for intent (e.g., browsing vs. purchasing).

 ## Supervised Learning
 In **supervised learning**, the algorithm is trained on labeled data, meaning the input data comes with the correct output or label.
 The goal is to learn a mapping from input to output so that the model can make predictions on new, unseen data.